The RetroBeat: Nintendo’s legendary Star Fox turns 25, but does it have a future?

 My favorite part of Star Fox is the the very beginning.
 The warning sirens blaring, the Star Fox crew introducing themselves (and their adorable, nonsensical voice lines) as they report in, and then the transition into the first level.

 Star Fox is fun, but it succeeded first as a technical showpiece and as a way for Nintendo to get its bearings on 3D gaming.
 This tradition continued with Star Fox 64, one of the Nintendo 64’s best-looking games.
-It’s pretty much a remake — just four years later — of the original, but Star Fox 64 was able to show just how far 3D gaming had come in such a short time.
+It was pretty much a remake — just four years later — of the original, but Star Fox 64 was able to show just how far 3D gaming had come in such a short time.

 After that, the series’ reputation becomes a bit more muddied.
 Nintendo stopped using it as a franchise to show off technological advancements.
 Heck, Nintendo itself would stop trying to beat its competitors with sheer hardware power, instead focusing on features and gimmicks like motion controls for the Wii.